erf/vid/README.md

 # vid

-A vim-like text editor written in Dart
+A minimal vi-like text editor for the terminal written in Dart

 Note: Just for fun and learning ! :))